department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/ionizing-radiation.md

 ### Can I get disability compensation from VA?

-Yes, if:
+Yes, if you had contact with ionizing radiation while serving in the military through being either:

--	You had contact with ionizing radiation while serving in the military:
+  -	Involved in atmospheric nuclear weapons testing
-  -	As part of atmospheric nuclear weapons testing, or
+  -	In the postwar occupation of Hiroshima or Nagasaki
-  -	As part of the postwar occupation of Hiroshima or Nagasaki, or
+  -	A prisoner of war (POW) in Japan
-  -	As a prisoner of war (POW) in Japan, or
+  -	An x-ray technician, in a reactor plant, or in nuclear medicine or radiography (while on active duty or during active or inactive duty for training in the Reserves)
-  -	As an x-ray technician, in a reactor plant, or in nuclear medicine or radiography (while on active duty or during active or inactive duty for training in the Reserves)
+  -	Doing tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort ([See 42 U.S.C.
+7384L(14)](https://www.law.cornell.edu/uscode/text/42/7384l))
-  -	While doing tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort ([See 42 U.S.C.
-7384L(14)](https://www.law.cornell.edu/uscode/text/42/7384l)), and
+AND
--	You have a health problem on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation, and
+-	You have a health problem on the list of those linked to radiation—or that doctors say may be caused by radiation
--	Your health problem has appeared within a certain period of time, and
+-	Your health problem has appeared within a certain period of time
 -	You were not dishonorably discharged from the military

 <br>